By: Tate Kamish

 Cadien predicts, “That is how you are going to die,” before adding that he, on the other hand, would have an elaborate banquet complete with “succulent steak” and oysters.

-It was clear that their arrival was eagerly anticipated, despite it being their first time in Vermont.
+It is clear that the band’s arrival was eagerly anticipated, despite it being their first time in Vermont.
 Never before had I seen so many people surfing the crowd and hanging from the ceiling at Signal Kitchen.
 Not only did Twin Peaks live up to everyone’s expectations, they left Burlington wanting more.